gaborbozo/Notes/design-patterns/microservices/design patterns.md

 Each service should use unique credentials limited to its own schema to ensure proper segmentation.
 Avoid sharing credentials across logical boundaries to maintain isolation. **Logical isolation prepares systems for future** scaling or migration to multiple database engines with minimal disruption.
 ## Command-query responsibility segregation
 In a CQRS separates read and write models, each with distinct rules, diverging from traditional CRUD patterns.

+Query models may be optimized for specific views or uses, while command (write) models encapsulate behaviors and business logic.
+This divergence introduces eventual consistency, where data written isn't immediately available for reading

 ## Asynchronous eventing
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIzNzIxMjI1OSwtNTEwOTcyODk3LDM3Nj
+eyJoaXN0b3J5IjpbMTgxNDUwNDMxMiwtNTEwOTcyODk3LDM3Nj
 E1MTMxMywtMTA0Njc0MDUyMCw1MTE1NjAxOTAsMjA1Njc1Nzg3
 OSwyMDUwMTkxOTk1LDI1MTYzOTYyNCwtMzY4Mjc5NTg4LC0xND
 I3MTI1ODUyLDk2ODYyNzI0MiwtMjA2NTQwNDkxMCw1Njg5MzQ3